henchc/henchc.github.io/cv/index.md

 - Digital Humanities at Berkeley, Program Development Lead -- January 2017 - Present

-- D-Lab, Python Lead Instructor and Consultant at UC Berkeley -- January 2016 - Present
+- D-Lab at UC Berkeley, Python Lead Instructor and Consultant -- January 2016 - Present

-- GSI (German) at UC Berkeley -- August 2015 - Present

 - Graduate Student Assistant for Medieval Studies at UC Berkeley -- June 2015 - Present

 - Webmaster (German Department) at UC Berkeley -- September 2014 - Present

 - Translator/Film Subtitler at Freelance -- May 2014 - Present

+- Graduate Student Instructor (German) at UC Berkeley -- August 2015 - May 2017

 - Program Assistant to the DEFA Film Library at University of Massachusetts Amherst -- May 2013 - May 2014